The Team. How the team started.

 Theressa and Terry are on their annual pilgrimage to find big snow blocks that they can turn into works of art or something that isn’t a block anymore.

 Theressa has also completed several sand sculptures at the national level.
-She enjoys carving sand as there is less clothes to pack, not nearly the same tonnage of tools and it is usually a whole lot warmer.
+She enjoys carving sand as there is less clothes to pack, not nearly the same tonnage of tools, and it is usually a whole lot warmer.

 Theressa is an artist and an educator.
 In recent years she has taken on the world of computer digital art.
-She has begun to use the computer to produce works of digital art including photo composites, logo design and 3-D illustrations.
+She has begun to use the computer to produce works of digital art including photo composites, logo design, and 3-D illustrations.

 Terry, who comes from a background of shoveling snow off of many different hockey rinks, does not have the same artistic pedigree as Theressa.
 His creative side began to emerge when he started designing websites in 1999.

 In 2004, Terry was introduced to snow sculpture in Winnipeg when he followed Theressa to the Voyageur Festival.
 He started sculpting in 2006.
+Since that start he has worked on 30 sculptures.

 He still shovels snow, only now instead of being rewarded by being able to play a game of ice hockey, he gets to find his inner sculptor while carving the big blocks.